W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 ---
 title: Static Site Generators are Stupendous
 description: A designer's point of view.
+I built this website using the Jekyll static site generator.
-featured_image: '/images/SSG.png'
+featured_image: '/images/posts/staticsites_feature.jpg'
-published: false
+published: true
 ---

 I love tools and tech that can make one's life easier.
 [Jekyll](https://jekyllrb.com/) is one of these and I've been fan-boy for a few years now.